 In Hegseth’s telling, Truman signed his name, flipped a light switch, and then – end of story.
 All the gloom of 170 segregated years disappeared in a flash.

-Truman’s action was indeed historic, and the change it made cumulatively profound.
-Yet Hegseth’s version of it is almost entirely innocent of facts: Truman’s desegregation order was fiercely resisted by many generals and Jim Crow fans in Congress and the South.
-The struggle to make it real took years.
-The work lasted well past Truman’s term into the Eisenhower era.
+Truman’s 1948 action was indeed historic, and the change it made was cumulatively profound.
+Yet Hegseth’s version of it is almost entirely innocent of facts:

 Yet the process is still far from complete.
-In its upper echelons, the shoulders and collars with eagles and stars remain overwhelmingly white (& male), as do numerous specialized units.
+In its upper echelons, the uniformed shoulders and collars with eagles and stars remain overwhelmingly white (& male), as do numerous specialized units.

 Reports while Hegseth was in Europe hinted at some reprise of defensive shrewdness and skill with camouflage.
 In a purple prose memo issued January 31, shortly before Hegseth headed across the Atlantic, he had loudly telegraphed his battle plan.
-In rhetoric echoing his fervid memoirs of kicking down doors in Mosul and blowing away insurgents the heading was: “Identity Months Dead at DoD.”
+In rhetoric echoing his fervid memoirs, of kicking down doors in Mosul and blowing away insurgents the heading was: “Identity Months Dead at DoD.”

 Get back, Mrs. Tubman.
 Don’t call us, we’ll call you.